inaseem/aspire/README.md

 `yarn build`

 ## Tech Stack
-1. React
+1. React (Framework, can implement the same in Vue as well)
 2. TypeScript
-3. Vite
+3. Vite (as Build tool)
-4. React Router
+4. React Router (For routing)
-5. Tailwind CSS
+5. Tailwind CSS (For styling)
 6. Sass
+7. React-Query (For REST api and state management)